 Definitions Commercial quota The annual quota available for the Kangaroo Harvesting Program.
-No more than 10% of Victoria's total estimated grey kangaroo population when combined with the estimated number of kangaroos that are permitted for control under ATCWs.
 Ecological unit Landscape-scale approach to classifying the environment using a range of attributes such as climate, geomorphology, geology, soils, and vegetation (for example Bioregions or Ecological Vegetation Class (EVC) benchmarks).
 Emergency As defined in section 3 of the Emergency Management Act 2013 , at the time of drafting this plan means- an emergency due to the actual or imminent occurrence of an event which in any way endangers or threatens to endanger the safety or health of any person in Victoria or which destroys or damages, or threatens to destroy or damage, any property in Victoria or endangers or threatens to endanger the environment or an element of the environment in Victoria including, without limiting the generality of the foregoing- (a) an earthquake, flood, wind-storm or other natural event; and (b) a fire; and (c) an explosion; and (d) a road accident or any other accident; and (e) a plague or an epidemic or contamination; and (f) a warlike act or act of terrorism, whether directed at Victoria or a part of Victoria or at any other State or Territory of the Commonwealth; and (g) a hi-jack, siege or riot; and (h) a disruption to an essential service.
 Exclusion Zone Kangaroo harvest management zone in Victoria where harvesting of grey kangaroos cannot occur.
 Field Depot As defined in section 3 of the Meat Industry Act 1993 , at the time of drafting this Plan, means a game processing facility used in the wild to store game meat temporarily under refrigeration before its transport to another game processing facility.
 Game processing facility As defined in section 3 of the Meat Industry Act 1993 , at the time of drafting this Plan, means a meat processing facility for game.
 Grey kangaroos Collectively, the eastern grey kangaroo ( Macropus giganteus ) and the western grey kangaroo ( Macropus fuliginosus ).
-Harvest Zone Kangaroo harvest management zones in Victoria where harvesting of kangaroos can occur as authorised under the Kangaroo Harvesting Program.
+Harvest Zone Kangaroo harvest management zones in Victoria where harvesting of kangaroos can occur as authorised under the Kangaroo Harvest Management Plan.
 Harvester A person authorised to harvest grey kangaroos under section 28A of the Wildlife Act 1975.
 Landholder A holder, owner, land manager, or occupant of land.
 Meat processing facility As defined in section 3 of the Meat Industry Act 1993 , at the time of drafting this Plan, means- (a) a general meat processing facility; or (b) a pet food processing facility; or (c) a butcher shop; or (d) any place or vehicle that is used for the sale of meat for human consumption or the handling, storage, or transportation of meat for sale for human consumption but does not include a place or vehicle- (i) where more manufactured meat, or products that contain some or no meat, is sold than unmixed meat; or (ii) where meat is sold to be consumed at that place or vehicle.
 Operator As defined in section 3 of the Meat Industry Act 1993 , in relation to a meat processing facility, at the time of drafting this Plan, means the operator of that facility within the meaning of Part 4 of that Act.
 Specifically, a person authorised to operate a meat processing facility under the relevant licence.